Skip to main content

 An Ed.S. degree/a degree that is earned in a college of education is looked at no differently than a master’s degree by licensure boards for licensure purposes.
 Licensure boards simply want to verify that a student a) earned a graduate degree in the appropriate field (i.e., counseling/school counseling) and b) that they completed graduate coursework required for licensure purposes.

-Click here to learn about the differences between a master’s degree and specialist in education degree: https://work.chron.com/difference-between-masters-degree-educational-specialist-degree-23114.html.
+Click here to learn about the differences between a master’s degree and a specialist in education degree: Master’s Degree vs Specialist in Education

 The majority of our classes (during the fall and spring semesters) are offered one night a week from 4:30 – 7:30 p.m.
 A couple of classes are offered on the weekends.
 Summer classes are essentially “accelerated” meaning that a large amount of content is covered within a relatively short period of time (anywhere between three and five weeks depending on the class).
 Summer classes can meet Monday – Friday for three hours (during the May session) or in various permutations (including weekends) depending on the class.